-Summer is just around the corner and vacation season will be underway.
+Summer is just around the corner, and the vacation season will be underway.
 If you are cruising this summer, I’m sure you’re getting excited and starting to think about what to pack.
-Of course, your mind will be on the fun stuff – swim suits, shorts, cute dresses and tops, comfy pants and loose shirts, fun shoes and sandals.
+Of course, your mind will be on the fun stuff – swimsuits, shorts, cute dresses and tops, comfy pants and loose shirts, fun shoes and sandals.
 However, there are lots of other things you may not have thought about – things you don’t necessarily need for a land vacation.
 Cruises are different.
-Here is a list of things that have come in handy for me and my family when we take a cruise vacation.
+Here is a list of things that have come in handy for my family and me when we take a cruise vacation.

-Night light – Once the lights are out, and the curtains are drawn, it is very dark in the cabin!
-Usually there are no small or dim lights to leave on in case of a trip to the bathroom or for someone coming in late.
+Night light – Once the lights are out and the curtains are drawn, it is very dark in the cabin!
+Usually, there are no small or dim lights to leave on if a trip to the bathroom or for someone coming in late.

-Power surge strip – With today’s technology, everyone has at least one – and often several- devices which need to be charged regularly – phones, laptops, tablets, Kindles, cameras, GoPro’s, ect.
-Most cabins only have a few extra outlets.
-If you have several people in a cabin who each have several devices, pack an outlet strip (or two).
-This way everyone can re-charge as necessary.
+Power surge strip – With today’s technology, everyone has at least one – and often several- devices that need to be charged regularly – phones, laptops, tablets, Kindles, cameras, GoPro’s, etc. Most cabins only have a few extra outlets.
+If you have several people in a cabin with several devices, pack an outlet strip (or two).
+This way, everyone can recharge as necessary.

 Quick fix – Duct tape goes a long way and is multi-purpose.
 If you have room to throw in a roll, do it.
 You’re bound to find the need for it at least once or twice.

-Carry on: When you check in at the port, your big suitcase will be taken and brought to your cabin.
+Carry on: When you check-in at the port, your big suitcase will be taken and brought to your cabin.
 You may not see it again for a few hours – sometimes not even until dinner time …or, unfortunately, sometimes later if it has been misplaced.
 Make sure to take a “day bag” with you and keep it with you when boarding the ship.
-Pack a change of clothes, maybe even your outfit for dinner that night, a bathing suit, cover up, flip flops, hat, sunglasses, sunscreen and a book in your carry on so that you can enjoy the afternoon – and evening- even if you don’t have your luggage.
-Of course, keep any medications, valuables, contact lens, glasses and any other important items in your carry on bag.
+Pack a change of clothes, maybe even your outfit for dinner that night, a bathing suit, cover-up, flip flops, hat, sunglasses, sunscreen, and a book in your carry on so that you can enjoy the afternoon – and evening- even if you don’t have your luggage.
+Of course, keep any medications, valuables, contact lenses, glasses, and other important items in your carry-on bag.

 Follow these tips and ensure that you will be sailing smoothly on your next cruise!